ErikBachRyhl/commit/QUICKSTART.md

 - **Use `--dry-run`** first to preview what will be created
 - **Check tags** in Anki to find notes by commit, file, or environment type
-- **Update notes** by editing the LaTeX and committing - Renforce will update existing cards
+- **Update notes** by editing the LaTeX and committing - Commit will update existing cards
 - **Offline mode** with `--offline` if you want to manually import the .apkg file

 ## Troubleshooting

 ### "Config file not found"
-Make sure `renforce.yml` exists in your repository root.
+Make sure `commit.yml` exists in your repository root.

 ### "Cannot connect to AnkiConnect"
 - Verify Anki is running